Business Email Sign-off Considerations

 Tone, Intent, Clarity

-That is the dilemma we all face when writing and closing our emails and determining the best words to use to relay the exact tone and intent — with clarity.
-From how you open your email to the content and then the sign-off, each part of your email is a component that contributes to the overall interpretation of your message.
+That is the dilemma we all face when writing and closing our emails and determining the best words to use to relay the exact tone and intent—with clarity.
+From how you open your email to the content and then the sign-off, each part of your email contributes to the overall interpretation of your message.

-By taking your time and choosing your words carefully from start to finish, your email signature file sign-offs will be one more indicator of what a pleasure it will be to communicate with you.
+By taking your time and choosing your words carefully from start to finish, your email signature file sign-offs will be one more indicator of the pleasure of communicating with you.